Franck-Nein/distro-cl/README.md

 # FAQ

+## Support?

+Please note that currently, right now, I'm focused 100.000% on [cuda-on-cl](https://github.com/hughperkins/cuda-on-cl), so please be patient during this period
+- I anticipate that I shall use cuda-on-cl to re-port the very latest cutting edge version of Torch in the nearish future (q1/q2 2017)

 ## How does this relate to mainline torch?

 It's a stabilized version of torch mainline.
 Torch mainline is kind of in permanent 'sid'-style